HIP-1195: Hiero hooks and an application to allowances

 /**

-* The id of an entity that has installed a hook.
+* The id of an entity using a hook.

 */